 Can I get a lawyer to represent me in court?

-Applicants who rely on Centrelink payments for their income are usually eligible for aid, as long as what they own is within the assets test guidelines.
-Young people aged 17 years and under don't have to meet the means test to be eligible for aid, but may have to meet other guidelines.
+If you rely solely on Centrelink payments for your income, you will usually pass the income section of our means test.
+You will however, still need to be assessed under the assets section of the means test.
+Young people aged 17 years and under don’t have to meet the means test to be eligible for aid, but may have to meet other guidelines.

 How do I apply for legal aid?